 Direct Calc Directly calculated categories have specific calculations to quantify emissions.
-Product related Product-related categories have been calculated by determining a small set of Representative Products (RePs), then calculating average product footprints for these products by life-cycle stages.
-Excluded Where categories can be excluded completely because there are no or immaterial emissions, a robust exclusion statement has been written for use in external reporting.
+Product Product-related categories have been calculated by determining a small set of related Representative Products (RePs), then calculating average product footprints for these Telateu products by life-cycle stages.
+Where categories can be excluded completely because there are no or immaterial Excluded emissions, a robust exclusion statement has been written for use in external reporting.
 These are reviewed each year to ensure they remain valid.

-Purchased goods and services (category 1) is initially divided into product-related and non-product-related purchases.
+Purchased goods and services (category 1) is initially divided into product-related and nonproduct-related purchases.
 The product related purchased goods and services are distinguished into two major subcategories:

 - Product related purchased goods and services: - tobacco, which is a key ingredient in PMI's products and accounts for the largest carbon footprint of all raw materials.
 For each kilogram of green tobacco purchased the value chain model calculates the emissions from all upstream associated emissions (e.g., agricultural practices, curing, processing in stemmeries, and upstream transport, etc.). - other product related materials, e.g., filter, paper and packaging materials.
 PMI engages with suppliers to gather their materials' cradle-to-gate emissions factors, and their plans for further reductions.
-Where this is not possible, industry average emission factors from public databases (Ecoinvent) are being used. - Other non-product related emissions which cover categories 1b and 2 are calculated using environmental extended input-output (EEIO) analysis, and GHG emissions factors that convert spend into GHG emissions.
+Where this is not possible, industry average emission factors from public databases are being used.